 Mike is a trial lawyer.
 He litigates and tries complex commercial cases for large and small companies and individuals.
-Mike’s trial resume includes multiple plaintiff-side jury verdicts in complex commercial cases totaling nearly $200 million.
-Three of his verdicts have been recognized in the National Law Journal’s annual “Top 100 Verdicts” of the year issue.
+Mike’s trial resume includes multiple plaintiff-side jury verdicts and settlements in commercial cases totaling nearly $300 million.
+Three of his jury verdicts have been recognized in The National Law Journal’s annual “Top 100 Verdicts” of the year issue.
 He has represented businesses, private equity funds and their portfolio companies, and financial institutions in litigation covering a wide range of industries, including real estate development and investments, finance and private equity, banking, pharmaceuticals and insurance.
 Over the past 20 years, Mike also has advised companies on litigation risk in connection with corporate transactions, and has successfully represented financial institutions before regulatory bodies, including the Securities and Exchange Commission.
 Prior to co-founding Kibler Fowler & Cave, Mike was a litigator at Simpson Thacher & Bartlett LLP for over 18 years (14 years as a partner) in the firm’s New York and Los Angeles offices.

 Mike’s representative experience includes:

 - Lead trial counsel for the plaintiff Gray Development Group in a lawsuit against the master developer of a master planned community.
 Claims in the suit included breach of contract, breach of fiduciary duty and tortious bad faith in connection with the master developer’s efforts to block a competing project of Mike’s client.
 Following a six–week jury trial in Maricopa County Superior Court, a unanimous jury found for the plaintiff on all claims.
 The damage award—over $110 million—was reported to be the fourth largest in Arizona, ever.
 The verdict was recognized in The National Law Journal “Top 100 Verdicts” of 2010 issue.